DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 Mary said that her grandson was now helping her use Centrelink and online banking sites.
 The granddaughter later returned and resumed living with her grandmother.
-Her cousin, another young woman living in a neighbouring house, also named Mary’s granddaughter as the person who’d taught her how to access YouTube, play games online and print photos.
+Her cousin, another young woman living in a neighboring house, also named Mary’s granddaughter as the person who’d taught her how to access YouTube, play games online and print photos.
 This granddaughter had a high pre-existing level of ICT proficiency: for example, she had a Hotmail email address, as well as Twitter and